TransmitSecurity/ciam-expressjs-vanilla-samples/passkey-authentication/README.md

 Set up this example using the instruction in the [main README file](../README.md)

+**IMPORTANT**: Currently Webauthn works with a single redirect URI.
+When testing - make sure your app definition includes only one redirect URI.

 ## Sample user experience

 - Open a browser tab on <domain:port>/